 How to Tie Up Tomato Plants: About Tomato Stakes, Cages, Trellises, and String Trellises

-How to stake tomatoes
+How to stake tomatoes:

-- First, buy a six to eight-foot-tall spiral tomato stake.
+- First, buy a six to eight-foot-tall tomato stake.
 These stakes are typically very narrow.
 You can also use other objects like rebar, as long as it’s slim enough to tie the string around the plant and the stake.

 - You also want to try and plant the stake downwind.
 This way, your plant will lean into it during windy days.